mawg0ud/FaceGuard/03- Experiment Methodology.md

 ## Next Steps

 With our methodology mapped out, we’re ready to roll up our sleeves and get started.

-In the next section (**04-Implementation Guide.md**), we’ll dive into the actual coding and build the FaceGuard system step by step.
+In the next section (**04-Implementation Guide.md**), we’ll go through the actual coding and build the FaceGuard system step by step.

 Let’s do this!